AI Agents

 Agent Availability

-Each agent has one of four availability states.
-Daintree uses a layered detection process: first your PATH, then known installer paths, then an npx probe for npm-distributed CLIs.
-It then looks for an authentication credential so it can tell installed-but-not-signed-in apart from installed-and-ready.
+Each agent resolves to one of five availability states.
+Daintree probes in layers: PATH first (which -a on macOS and Linux, where.exe on Windows), then known installer paths, then an npm-global bin probe for npm-distributed CLIs, then WSL on Windows for agents that ship a Linux binary.
+A separate authentication probe runs alongside, so Daintree can tell installed-but-not-signed-in apart from installed-and-ready.

 | State | Meaning | Where shown |